The guide to Elite beaches in Mykonos is about the most recommended and beautiful beaches on this posh island.

 Beach for: Couples, Swimming, Parties, Gay-Friendly

 How to Get to Super Paradise: Super Paradise Beach is a 15-minute drive from Mykonos Town.
-Parking is behind it, but you must arrive early to guarantee a spot.
-There needs to be a public bus to this beach.
+Parking is available behind it, but please arrive early to secure a spot.
+There should be a public bus service to this beach.
 Still, a private shuttle connected to the beach club now operates a service between the Fabrika bus terminal in the island’s center and the beach.

 ©placesofjuma.com